hanqizhu/Hokkaido-Travel/README.md

     Yes,  view the page in gray-scale.
 I can still understand all the information and perform all page functions.

   * Is the color contrast of text readable by people with low-vision?
-    Yes. aXe did not detect any issues related to color contrast.
+    Not sure. aXe did detect issues related to color contrast, please refer to last section about __Contrast Error and Warnings__.

   * Do all images have alternative text?
     Yes, they do.